 - Dissolve bouillon in water; set aside.
 In a Dutch oven, cook bacon over medium heat until crisp.
 Remove bacon to paper towels to drain, reserving drippings.

 - In the same pan, saute peppers and onion in drippings until tender.
 Stir in flour.
-Gradually stir in bouillon.
+Gradually stir in bouillon mixture.
 Bring to a boil; cook and stir for 2 minutes or until thickened.

 - Reduce heat; gradually stir in cream and corn.
 Add the seasoned salt, basil and cayenne.
-Cook for 8-10 minutes or until heated through, stirring occasionally (do not boil).
+Cook until heated through, stirring occasionally (do not boil).
 Stir in the crab.
-Garnish each bowl with bacon and chives.
-Yield: 8 servings.
+Garnish each serving with bacon and chives.
+Yield: 8 servings (2 quarts).

 Originally published as Crab Corn Chowder in Country Woman January/February 2004, p40